 Located at the northern and eastern-most part of what is called the Four Corners region, Chimney Rock is the home of 800+ year old Pueblo dwellings, is a major astronomical center and is also the furthest extent of the Chacoan culture.
 Over the years, my interest in the ancesteral Puebloan culture has increased.
 Many of my trips have involved a mixture of culture, history and the striking beauty of this region.

-When a past partner and I went to Hovenweep back in March of this past year, we drove right by the monument.
+When someone and I went to Hovenweep back in March of this past year, we drove right by the monument.
 Alas, the monument is only open, in full, from May through October.